borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 backup begins, ends, or errors.
 Specifically, before the <a href="https://torsion.org/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups/">`before_backup` hooks</a> run, borgmatic lets Healthchecks know that a backup has started.

-Then, if the backup completes successfully, borgmatic notifies Healthchecks of the success after the `after_backup` hooks run.
-And if an error occurs during the backup, borgmatic notifies Healthchecks after the `on_error` hooks run.
+Then, if the backup completes successfully, borgmatic notifies Healthchecks of the success after the `after_backup` hooks run, and includes borgmatic logs in the payload data sent to Healthchecks.
+This means that borgmatic logs show up in the Healthchecks UI, although be aware that Healthchecks currently has a 10-kilobyte limit for the logs in each ping.

+If an error occurs during the backup, borgmatic notifies Healthchecks after the `on_error` hooks run, also tacking on logs including the error itself.

+Note that borgmatic sends logs to Healthchecks by applying the maximum of any other borgmatic verbosity level (`--verbosity`, `--syslog-verbosity`, etc.), as there is not currently a dedicated Healthchecks verbosity setting.

 You can configure Healthchecks to notify you by a [variety of mechanisms](https://healthchecks.io/#welcome-integrations) when backups fail